- What is heroism?

 Captain Biorhythm realized hormone and brain chemistry balance and homeostasis was a possible answer to his wild biorhythm fluctuations.
 He was desperate to find the most effective and least expensive ways of balancing the body and strengthening the mind and emotions.
 He knew it was possible to minimize and eventually eliminate biorhythm fluctuations.

-The goal was to discover how to become so balanced hormonally, biochemically, physically, emotionally and intellectually that athletes and individuals would always perform well, no matter what their biorhythm energy potentials were.
+The goal was to discover how to balance your hormones, biochemistry, exercise program and thought process so athletes and individuals will perform well, no matter what their biorhythm energy potentials were.

 Captain Biorhythm was personally sick and tired of his roller coaster life.
 He assumed that developing better health, expanding his mental powers and increasing his emotional stability would help him minimize the fluctuations in his life energies.
 He could then enjoy a balanced, joyful existence.